Parents, Mental illness, Homelessness, Addiction, Foster Care, Prisons

 The last I looked over 300,000 children less than a year old were prescribed adult doses of medications.
 Some I would guess were born of parents that were either taking street drugs or prescribed medications, but even if they were born addicted to some substance the amounts of psychotropic drugs they are being prescribed is concerning.
 What will their lives turn out to be like with no family ties and a bunch of pills to ease the pain?

-As Christians I believe that we have to do better.
+As Christians, I believe that we have to do better.
 In Biblical times children became orphans when their parents died.
-In today’s times even Mary would be under fire by the state.
+In today’s times, even Mary would be under fire by the state.
 After all, she did ride around the desert on a donkey, homeless and some would say hallucinating because she said she talked to angels and they talked to her.
-Jesus was not born in a hospital either.
-He wasn’t even born in a house which is something that is not widely accepted today in the United States.
+Jesus was not born in a hospital.
+He wasn’t even born in a house.
 Jesus was born in a barn.
 When I think about how to deal with homelessness, mental illness, and foster care, I have to think of it from a Christian perspective and ask myself, What would Jesus do?
-(KJV)

 Casey Family Programs, (2021), https://www.casey.org/